raj208/Tomato_Prediction/README.md

 ---

 ## 📸 Screenshots

-Add screenshots of your application in action to give users a visual understanding.
+(./screenshots/Screenshot from 2024-12-22 12-50-58.png)
+(./screenshots/Screenshot from 2024-12-22 12-51-17.png)

 ---

 ## 🤖 Machine Learning Model

 - **Model Type:** (e.g., CNN, ResNet)
-- **Dataset:** Mention the dataset used for training (e.g., Kaggle Tomato Dataset).
+- **Dataset:** The dataset used for training was collected manually and curated by the author.
+It contains images of tomatoes at various stages of ripeness, along with labels indicating their ripeness level..
 - **Accuracy:** Include model accuracy and key performance metrics.

 ---